matthewwilson/cdk-lunch-and-learn/README.md

-# Welcome to your CDK Java project!
+# Welcome to your CDK ~Java~ Kotlin project!

-This is a blank project for Java development with CDK.
+This is a blank project for ~Java~ Kotlin development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.
+It is a ~[Maven](https://maven.apache.org/)~ Gradle based project, so you can open this project with any ~Maven~ Gradle compatible Java IDE to build ~and run tests~.

 ## Useful commands